aspetko/docker/README.md

 * the administrative console on port 4848 or
 * the GlassFish Maven Plugin.

+## On Dockerhub
+The full profile image is availible on Dockerhub.
+Docker pull command:

+     docker pull aspetko/docker-glassfish
 ## Other material
 [Soon]: You can find on my business related channel on youtube a video about this container was build and an running example.